hustcer/nushell.github.io/.ebook-pub/commands/if.md

 ## Parameters

-- `cond`: condition to check
+- `cond`: Condition to check.
-- `then_block`: block to run if check succeeds
+- `then_block`: Block to run if check succeeds.
-- `else_expression`: expression or block to run if check fails
+- `else_expression`: Expression or block to run when the condition is false.

 ## Input/output types: